nus-cs2103-AY1718S1/addressbook-level4/collated/test/Hailinx.md

     /**
      * Represents a SecurityManager which indicates that the address book is secured.
+     * Throws EncryptOrDecryptException when call encryptAddressBook and decryptAddressBook methods.
      */
     private class SecurityStubEncryptOrDecryptException extends BaseSecurityStub {